torchbox/wagtail-wordpress-import/README.md

 ## Initial app and package setup

 1. Setup a Wagtail site using your preferred method or follow the [official documentation](https://docs.wagtail.io/en/stable/getting_started/tutorial.html) to get started.
-2. Install this package with pip install -e "git+https://github.com/torchbox/wagtail-wordpress-import.git#egg=wagtail-wordpress-import" or using any method you prefer.
+2. Install this package from PyPi with `pip install wagtail-wordpress-import` or using any method you prefer.
 3. Place your XML files somewhere on your disk.
 The file can have any name you choose.
 4. Create a `log` folder in the root of your site.
 The import script will need to write report files to this folder, you may need to set the permissions on the folder.